D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Introduction

+$\bullet$ Two novel classes of DPDAs that achieve the proposed lower bound on the transmission load of a DPDA are constructed using combinatorial designs.
+Among these DPDAs, the first class of DPDA (Theorem \ref{thm:dpda2}) is obtained from a class of MCRD specified in Corollary \ref{cor:CRD}, and the second class of DPDA (Theorem \ref{thm:dpda3}) is obtained using the combinatorial design described in Section \ref{constrn_dpda5}.
+These classes of DPDAs provide D2D schemes with a subpacketization level that grows sub-linearly with the number of users.

+$\bullet$ Compared to existing schemes with the same system parameters as those obtained from the proposed DPDAs, the proposed schemes have an advantage in either transmission load or subpacketization level or both.

-The rest of the paper is organized as follows.
-In Section \ref{prelim}, we briefly describe the system model, review the preliminaries of DPDA and known D2D coded caching schemes.
-Preliminaries of combinatorial design and cross resolvable design are described in Section \ref{design}.
-The existing and the proposed lower bounds on the transmission load of DPDA are discussed in Section \ref{lb_dpda}.
-The novel DPDA constructions using cross resolvable design are discussed in Section \ref{constr_d2d}.
-In Section \ref{perform_anlysis_d2d}, the performance analysis of the proposed DPDAs is carried out by comparing them with the existing D2D coded caching schemes and showing the optimality of the proposed DPDAs.
-Section \ref{concl_d2d} concludes the paper.
+The rest of this paper is organized as follows.
+In Section \ref{prelim}, we review the system model, preliminaries of DPDA, known D2D schemes, and useful definitions from combinatorial designs.
+The existing and proposed lower bounds on the transmission load of a DPDA are discussed in Section \ref{lb_dpda}.
+Novel DPDA constructions using specific classes of combinatorial designs are discussed in Section \ref{constr_d2d}, where each construction is followed by its performance analysis by comparing it with existing D2D coded caching schemes and by showing the optimality of each resulting DPDA.
+Finally, Section \ref{concl_d2d} concludes the paper.